DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 ### What is Knowii Voice AI?

 Knowii Voice AI is a privacy-first voice-to-text transcription application that runs entirely on your computer.
-Your voice never leaves your device.
+Your voice never leaves your device by default.

 ### Is it really private?

 Yes!
-All audio processing and transcription happens locally on your computer.
+All audio processing and transcription happens locally on your computer by default.
 No internet connection is required, and your voice data is never sent to any cloud service.

 ### How much does it cost?